hsheikhm/chitter-challenge/README.md

 I had created the app in **Ruby** and also adopted the **Sinatra** framework since they go really well together.
 As for storing the users and peeps, this was achieved by using **DataMapper** and **PostGresQL**.
 I had also used the '**Bcrypt**' gem to encrypt passwords.

 One reason why I really like Sinatra is that you can benefit from using its **layout** template for styling the app.
-I therefore used a layout file to style the common features of the app and further created separate views for login, sign up and home etc. I had adopted **HTML**, **CSS** and **Bootstrap** to style the app.
+I therefore used a layout file to style the common features of the app and further created separate views for login, sign up and home etc. I had adopted **HTML**, **CSS**, **Sass** and **Bootstrap** to style the app.
 Lastly, I had used some [jQuery](https://github.com/hsheikhm/chitter-challenge/blob/master/app/public/js/layout.js) in order to enhance the user experience.

 ## Directory Structure